-Since we named flexibility as one of the cloud’s biggest advantages, work that needs to be done from a lot of different locations, such as different offices or even work while travelling are well-suited to be done in the cloud.
+Since we named flexibility as one of the cloud’s biggest advantages, work that needs to be done from a lot of different locations, such as different offices or even work while traveling are well-suited to be done in the cloud.

-Clouds and SaaS are also very practical for work that that requires people to access the same project or files from different places.
+Clouds and SaaS are also very practical for work that requires people to access the same project or files from different places.

 Software solutions designed for team collaboration, generally known as groupware, have long been available on the market.

 They are prime examples of how you can utilize the benefits of working in the cloud.

 While older, not cloud-based groupware tended to be somewhat clunky to install, operate and maintain, cloud-based groupware has changed all that.